ralorueda/DM-Check/README.md

 It aims to establish inductive invariants (i.e., transition-closed invariants) symbolically for concurrent systems specified as topmost Maude modules.

 The tool allows users to:
-- Verify whether a set of states is an invariant.
+- Verify whether a disjunction of patterns is an invariant.
 - Check containment (subsumption) between two symbolic state descriptions.
 - Detect intersections between symbolic state sets.
 - Interactively reason with lemmas and symbolic exploration.